 One of the best ways to try our pepper products is to make a spicy ranch dip.
-This simple recipe will allow you to fine tune how much of any one pepper you can handle without going overboard.
+This simple recipe will allow you to fine-tune how much of any one pepper you can handle without going overboard.
+This recipe is also incredibly versatile, anywhere you would normally use ranch dressing you can use this recipe instead.

 - It is simple.